piouson/kubernetes-bootcamp/README.md

    - run `nslookup webserver` (service name) and review the output
    - what IPs and/or qualified names do these match?
 16. Delete created resources
+17. Explore the Service object and the Service spec

 <details>
 <summary>lab 8.1 solution</summary>